Isolated points on modular curves: Isolated points on curves of level 7

 \section{Isolated points on curves of level 7}

-We now turn our attention to applications of these results to specific classes of modular curves.
+We now turn our attention to applications of the method presented in Section \ref{sec:introduction:finding_isolated_points} to specific classes of modular curves.
 In this section, we aim to compute all of the non-cuspidal, non-CM isolated points with rational $j$-invariant on all modular curves of level 7.
 The reasons behind the choice of this example are two-fold.
 Firstly, while there has been much study on the set of isolated points on the modular curves $X_{1}(n)$, much less has been made of other modular curves.
 This example serves to demonstrate the generality of the techniques developed above, as well as some of the interesting phenomena which can occur when studying more general modular curves.

 Secondly, while the calculations and computations required for this example are quite short and straightforward, the example illustrates a general method for finding isolated points which should be applicable to modular curves of higher level, and $j$-invariants of larger degree.
 In this spirit, we shall try to provide some more refined approaches to computations than might be strictly necessary for this example.